 Several of the underwriters have in the past performed investment banking services for us and for our parent, Cypress.
 Lehman Brothers Inc. and Credit Suisse Securities (USA) LLC, acting as joint book-running managers and representatives of the underwriters, and Cowen and Company, LLC, as an underwriter, earned underwriting discounts and commissions in connection with our initial public offering that was completed on November 22, 2005.
 In addition, Lehman Brothers Inc. and Credit Suisse Securities (USA) LLC, acting as joint book-running managers and representatives of the underwriters, and Deutsche Bank Securities Inc. and Cowen and Company, LLC, as underwriters, earned underwriting discounts and commissions in connection with our follow-on offering that was completed on June 6, 2006.
 Those entities also earned underwriting discounts and commissions in connection with our February 2007 sale of 1.25% senior convertible debentures due 2027.
 In connection with that offering, we entered into a share lending agreement with LBIE, an affiliate of Lehman Brothers Inc., pursuant to which we agreed to loan to LBIE shares of our class A common stock for it to facilitate transactions by which investors in those debentures can hedge their investments.
-In connection with this offering of debentures, that agreement is being amended to provide that such shares can also be used to facilitate transactions by which investors in the debentures being offered hereby and, with our consent, other securities we may offer, can hedge such investments.
-LBIE paid us a nominal amount for the use of those loaned shares, and may receive customary, negotiated fees from investors in those debentures.
-We and affiliates of Credit Suisse Securities (USA) LLC and Lehman Brothers Inc. were parties to a three year, \$25 million revolving credit facility for which we paid their customary fees.
+In connection with this offering of debentures, that agreement is being amended to provide that such shares can also be used to faciliate transactions by which investors in the debentures being offered hereby and, with our consent, other securities we may offer in the future, can hedge such investments.
+LBIE paid us a nominal amount for the use of those loaned shares, and may receive customary, negotiated fees from investors in those transactions.
+We and affiliates of Credit Suisse Securities (USA) LLC and Lehman Brothers Inc. were parties to a three year, \$25 million revolving credit facility for which we paid them customary fees.
 This credit facility was terminated in July 2007.
 In addition, Lehman Brothers Inc. received customary fees in connection with the issuance of its fairness opinion relating to our acquisition of PowerLight in January 2007.

 Concurrently with this offering, we are offering, by means of a separate prospectus supplement and accompanying prospectus, shares of our class A common stock.
 2,450,000 of those shares will be offered to the public in an offering underwritten by the underwriters of this offering of senior convertible debentures.
-In addition, we have agreed to loan to CSI, an affiliate of Credit Suisse Securities (USA) LLC, pursuant to a share lending agreement described in "Description of Share Lending Agreement," 1,600,000 of those shares.
-CSI has agreed that it or its affiliates will use the short sales of our class A common stock pursuant to that offering to facilitate transactions by which investors in the debentures and potentially certain of our other securities, will hedge their investments.
+In addition, we have agreed to loan to CSI, an affiliate of Credit Suisse Securities (USA) LLC, pursuant to a share lending agreement described in "Description of Share Lending Agreement," 1,800,000 of those shares.
+CSI has agreed that it or its affiliates will use the short sales of our class A common stock pursuant to that offering to facilitate transactions by which investors in the debentures, in our presently outstanding 1.25% debentures due 2027 and, with our consent, other securities we may offer in the future, will hedge their respective investments.
 See "Description of Share Lending Agreement."
-In connection with facilitating those transactions, CSI or its affiliates expect to receive customary, negotiated fees from investors in our debentures.
+In connection with facilitating those transactions, CSI and its affiliates expect to receive customary, negotiated fees from investors.